careyes17/chip-8-emulator/README.md

 `./main <filename.ch8>`

 ## Controls
 Chip-8 implementations makes use of a very strange key layout that was representative of DIY low-spec computers of the time.
 Instead of having a QWERTY style keyboard that we are familiar with today, computers that implemented Chip-8 used a 16-key keyboard.
-This 16-key keyboard represents a nibble's worth of storage space, representing 0 to 15 (or 0 to f) in hex.
+This 16-key keyboard represents a nibble's worth of storage space, representing 0 to 15 (or 0 to F) in hex.

-The keyboard layout this implementation of Chip-8 is labeled `Emulator` in following diagram.
+The keyboard layout for this implementation of Chip-8 is labeled `Emulator` in following diagram.

 ```
  Original              Emulator